 While in Indianapolis, consider the area’s numerous immersive art opportunities.
 Located in the Broad Ripple neighborhood and the city’s premier art community, the Indianapolis Art Center offers numerous Pop-Up Art Adventures throughout the year.
 These experiences last around two hours and guarantee a finished piece for every guest.
 Potential creations for your group members include glass paperweights, tailgate cupholders and printed table runners.
 Resident artists can introduce visitors to lesser-known techniques such as Japanese raku ceramics, metal clay jewelry and encaustic painting (which melds colorful melted wax).

-For another group opportunity, head south to the nearby city of Greenwood and the Craft + Cork studio.
+For another group opportunity for DIY workshops, head south to the nearby city of Greenwood and the Craft + Cork studio.
 This trendy space can be rented out for parties and groups seeking a relaxing evening of painting and creativity.
 Group members pre-select their painting subject before receiving basic instructions from a resident artist and working on their canvas or decorating other objects such as welcome signs or glassware.
 Participants are encouraged to socialize, create their own decorative patterns and enjoy wine and craft beer offered by the studio.

 Scattered across the state are eight Board & Brush franchises—studios that allow groups to select and paint their own wood signs.
 Group members will learn how to stress, stain and paint wood from local DIY experts and create beautiful signs to bring back home.

 The charming Tippecanoe Arts and Cultural District in Lafayette and West Lafayette offers DIY art opportunities, including Inspired Fire Glass Studio & Gallery.
 Over 20 local glassblowers and artists display their work in this fully functioning glassblowing studio that offers a variety of classes for those interested in the process.
 Curious about creating your own magnet?
 Stop by Clay Critters factory and warehouse.
 This 16,000-square-foot manufacturing space produces whimsical ceramic refrigerator magnets and offers group tours to demonstrate how each magnet must pass a “slam door” test to ensure it won’t slide.
-Unlock your creative side at Painting with a Twist, which offers two- or three-hour group classes accompanied by a selection of beverages.
+Unlock your creative side at Painting with a Twist, which offers two- or three-hour group DIY workshops accompanied by a selection of beverages.
 Each group member is provided with an easel, canvas and example to follow before they begin creating their own painting with assistance from expert instructors.
 Reservations can be made up to six months in advance, and promotional deals are sometimes offered to groups of 10 or more.

 Operating out of a repurposed vacation home along the shores of Winona Lake, Pottery Bayou hosts crafting parties for groups in a clean and encouraging environment.
 The entrance hall and dining room are populated with crafting tables, and the kitchen now contains the kiln.
 Craft your own creation on a potter’s wheel or, if your group is pressed for time, sign up for the shorter class and paint a variety of bowls, mugs and vases.

 In Kokomo, tour America’s oldest art glass company, Kokomo Opalescent Glass, which dates back to 1888.
 Skilled ladlers quickly scoop molten glass from the furnace and carefully mix the glass to the exact color and texture.
 Over 22,000 variations of sheet glass are produced in the facility, which ships all over the world.
 You can also see a glass-blowing demonstration and pick up a colorful souvenir in the gift shop.